 This site is my home for sharing thoughts on a range of issues related to crafting a just, sustainable human society.
 (We’ve got quite a lot to work on there.)
-The main areas I dip into are bettering business (sutainability, csr, csv, esg, and whatnot), economics, environment / climate change, & politics, but I’ll occasionally venture beyond those topics to explore some of the other various wicked problems which our current systems create and reinforce.
+The main areas I dip into are bettering business (sutainability, csr, csv, esg, and whatnot), economics, environment/climate change, & politics, but I’ll occasionally venture beyond those topics to explore some of the other various wicked problems which our current systems foster and reinforce.
 I work to help nudge things in a better direction through my work and related writing, and I enjoy learning from those who help me see things from different perspectives.
 I can’t promise to always agree, but I will work to understand your position.
-Doing so trends to give me a more nuanced perspective and I’m ever grateful to those who take the time to help me get there!
+Doing so tends to give me a more nuanced perspective and I’m ever grateful to those who take the time to help me get there!

 I currently implement Zero Waste solutions in the retail grocery industry, and have previously assisted with the Sustainability and Environmental Management Program at the Harvard Extension School.
-Aside from maintaining this site, I also write about csr/sustainable business for Global CEO, and have had posts featured by the Harvard Business Review, Sustainable Brands, 2Degrees, and the Toronto Sustainability Speaker Series.
+Aside from maintaining this site, I also write a column for the print editions of SALT Magazine, and I have had posts featured by the Harvard Business Review, Sustainable Brands, 2Degrees, CSRwire, Triple Pundit, and the Toronto Sustainability Speaker Series.

 If you have any questions, or are looking for a bit of help with making your business more sustainable, while keeping it in the black, please don’t hesitate to reach out.